-AP620 AP Chinese Grade Level: 11, 12

-Prerequisite: Chinese III
+AP620 AP Chinese Grade Level: 11, 12 Length/Credit: 1 year - 1.0 credit Prerequisite: Chinese III

 The AP Chinese Language and Culture course is designed to be comparable to fourth semester (or the equivalent) college/university courses in Mandarin Chinese.
 Students demonstrate their level of Chinese proficiency across the three communicative modes (Interpersonal, Interpretive and Presentational) and the five goal areas (Communication, Cultures, Connections, Comparisons and Communities).